Rytual/OldPhonePad-FSM/README.md

 - `4433555 555666#` → `HELLO`
 - `8 88777444666*664#` → `TURING`

-## Why Finite State Machine?

-This approach models the decoder as a proper state machine with three distinct states:
+## My Approach

+I went with a formal FSM this time - three states with clear transitions between them.
+The state machine has:

 **States:**
-- **Idle**: Not processing any key, waiting for input
+- **Idle**: Not processing anything, waiting for input
 - **Accumulating**: Building up presses of the same key
-- **Backspacing**: Processing a backspace operation (immediately transitions back)
+- **Backspacing**: Processing a backspace (transitions back to idle)

 **Transitions:**
-- Digit key while Idle → Accumulating (start new character)
+- Digit key while idle → start accumulating
-- Same digit while Accumulating → Stay in Accumulating (increment count)
+- Same digit while accumulating → keep accumulating
-- Different digit while Accumulating → Commit character, start new (stay Accumulating)
+- Different digit → commit character, start new accumulation
-- Space or special key → Commit and transition to Idle
+- Space or special key → commit and go back to idle

-**Pros:**
+**What works well:**
-- Clear separation of state logic
+- Clear separation between states
-- Easy to reason about behavior in each state
-- Excellent for debugging (you know exactly what state you're in)
+- Easy to debug - you always know what state you're in
-- Follows formal automata theory principles
+- Follows formal state machine principles
-- Extensible for more complex scenarios
+- Good for extending with more states later

-**Cons:**
+**What's a bit much:**
-- More verbose than simple imperative approaches
+- More verbose than simpler approaches
-- Slight overhead from state management
-- Might be overkill for this particular problem
+- Might be overkill for this problem
-- Requires understanding of state machine concepts
+- Requires understanding state machines

-Good for when you want formal correctness or plan to extend the functionality significantly.
-Like building a proper architecture before the codebase grows too large.
+Works okay for when you want formal correctness or plan to extend functionality.
+The DictionaryState version is simpler if you just need something that works.

 ## Getting Started

 ### Prerequisites

 - .NET 8.0 or later
-- A fondness for formal methods and clean architecture

 ### Running the Code